ayannair/albumace/README.md

       ```env
       YOUTUBE_API_KEY=your_youtube_api_key
       GENIUS_API_KEY=your_genius_api_key
-      GEMINI_API_KEYS = [
-          your_gemini_api_keys
-      ]
+      GEMINI_API_KEYS=your_gemini_api_key
       ```

 ## Usage

 1. Open the React app in your browser.
+2. Sign up to create your profile and follow other users.
-2. Search for an album review by entering the album name in the search bar.
+3. Search for an album review or write your own.
-3. View the sentiment scores for different aspects of the album.
+4. Rate the album across categories like lyrics, production, and originality.
-4. Explore detailed topics discussed in the lyrics by clicking on individual songs.
+5. Explore topics discussed in the lyrics using the Genius integration.

-Go deeper than a light to decent 7
+6. Engage with the community by commenting on reviews and sharing your thoughts on music.

+## Contribute

+We welcome contributions from the community!
+If you'd like to contribute to AlbumAce, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Commit your changes and push them to your fork.
+4. Submit a pull request with a detailed description of your changes.